Preston Park Velodrome

-The Preston Park Velodrome is a velodrome in the north-east corner of Preston Park in Brighton, United Kingdom.
-It is the oldest velodrome in the United Kingdom having been opened on 12 May 1877.
+The Preston Park Velodrome is an outdoor velodrome in the north-east corner of Preston Park in Brighton, United Kingdom.
+It is the oldest velodrome in the United Kingdom having been opened on 30 May 1887.
 It is also thought to be the oldest, working velodrome in the world that still uses its original track design.
 The only known older working velodrome is the Andreasried Velodrome in Erfurt, Germany which originally opened in 1885 but was later reconfigured from 333m to 250m in 2006-07.

 Characteristics

 As well as being the first track in the UK, Preston Park is also the longest at 579m (1900 feet).
 It is one of the few velodromes which is not the normal oval shape, instead comprising four straights and two slightly banked corners.
 This is because there were no international velodrome standards until after Olympic track cycling grew in popularity after 1900, so early velodromes from the late 1800s came in all shapes and sizes.